Paul Stewart (racing driver)

+Paul Evan Stewart (born 29 October 1965) is a Scottish former racing driver and team owner.

+The eldest son of three-time Formula One World Drivers' Champion Jackie Stewart, he and Jackie were the co-founders of Ford works team Stewart Grand Prix in 1996, which competed in Formula One from 1997 until 1999 when Ford purchased the team, rebranding to Jaguar Racing the following season.
+Prior to his managerial career, Stewart spent five years in junior formulae with eponymous racing team Paul Stewart Racing, a team that he and Jackie also launched together in support of Paul's junior career.
+Stewart competed in Formula Fords from 1987 to 1988, the British Formula 3 Championship from 1989 to 1990, and in Formula 3000 from 1991 to 1993.

 Early life

 Paul Stewart was born in Scotland but moved to Switzerland before he was three and lived near many other racing drivers, including Jochen Rindt and Jo Bonnier.
 He learned to drive sitting on his father's knee, steering cars up and down the drive.
 Stewart was educated at Aiglon College and Duke University in North Carolina, where he read political science.
 His father had agreed to consider helping his motorsport career if he graduated.
 He worked in financial institutions in New York and Switzerland during the holidays until the summer when he would graduate.
 He signed up for a racing course at Brands Hatch under the name of Robin Congdon, paying for it himself, to ensure an honest assessment.

-Racing career
+Career

+After completing his coursework, Stewart revealed his interest to go racing to his father Jackie, and despite Jackie initially being opposed to the idea, he did not want other people involved in his son's career and decided to support him.
+The two began working together and formed Paul Stewart Racing.